creativeCodingART2210Fall2019Section2/Vu_Stack_ART2210/Projects/GameGame/p5/README.md

 ## How to Play

 Use your mouse to avoid the incoming red balls.
-Stay away from the left and right borders or it'll be game over!
+Stay away from the left and right borders, or it'll be game over!
+#
 The score is represented as "TIME" to show how long you've survived the endless onslaught.

 Good luck!
 Have fun!